Robert-van-Engelen/Forth500/manual.md

 ### Floating point arithmetic

-Note: floating point support is work in progress and not available yet.

 The following words cover floating point arithmetic operations.
 The words accept single and double precision floating point numbers on the floating point stack (the F: stack effects):